Zorba, Male Belly Dancer

 John Compton.

-Not Cabaret, not quite Tribal; John Compton is one of the best known Belly Dancers around, male or otherwise.
-He is universally loved by dancers and the public alike for his quick wit and his superb dancing skills.
+Not Cabaret, not quite Tribal; the late John Compton was one of the best known Belly Dancers around, male or otherwise.
+He was universally loved by dancers and the public alike for his quick wit and his superb dancing skills.
 My wife and I took a combos and Zills class from him on the 2006 ANAS cruise, although I knew him as an acquaintance for several years prior.
-He is co-director of the famed Link opens in new window Hahbi 'Ru dance company.
+He was co-director of the famed Hahbi 'Ru dance company.

 Aradia